 - Acquiring, adding, merging with, or consolidating operations with another program

 - Adding an off-campus instructional site at which the program is conducting a teach-out for students of another institution

 AAQEP is responsible for reviewing all substantive changes that occur between accredited programs’ reviews, determining whether the changes affect the quality of the program, and assuring the public that all aspects of the program continue to meet AAQEP standards.

 Accredited providers are required to notify AAQEP of any of the changes listed above and of any other change that substantially alters the accredited program.

-Providers shall notify AAQEP in writing within 30 days of any substantive change.
+Providers shall notify AAQEP via the form below no later than 30 days following the public posting or announcement of any substantive change.
 Providers are encouraged to inform AAQEP in advance of such changes if possible.
-All communication regarding substantive changes shall be directed to the program’s AAQEP Liaison.
-In addition to a written description of the change, copies of state approval correspondence should be forwarded to AAQEP.
+In addition to a written description of the change, copies of state approval correspondence should be forwarded to AAQEP, if applicable.

 AAQEP staff review all changes and determine whether the changes can be incorporated into the existing accreditation status or require additional documentation, which may include initiation of a focused self-study and review.
 Key factors considered by staff include:

 - Degree of consistency with the assessment system of a relevant accredited program

 - Degree of consistency with content and structure of a relevant accredited program